ad12/DOSMA/README.md

 We hope that this open-source pipeline will be useful for quick anatomy/pathology analysis from MRI and will serve as a hub for adding support for analyzing different anatomies and scan sequences.

-## Supported Features
+## Supported Commands
-Currently, this pipeline supports analysis of the femoral cartilage in the knee using cubequant, cones, and [DESS](https://onlinelibrary.wiley.com/doi/pdf/10.1002/mrm.26577) scanning protocols.
+Currently, this pipeline supports analysis of the femoral cartilage in the knee using [DESS](https://onlinelibrary.wiley.com/doi/pdf/10.1002/mrm.26577) and cubequant scanning protocols.
+Basic cones protocol is provided, but still under construction.
 Details are provided below.

 ### Scans
 The following scan sequences are supported.
 All sequences with multiple echos, spin_lock_times, etc. should have metadata in the dicom header specifying this information.